-150 ENGLISH 9
+150 ENGLISH 9 6 credits

-English 9 is a developmental course in language skills and literary analysis that centers on the theme of "The Hero's Journey".
-Students will develop skills in the major writing modes (persuasive, expository, descriptive, and narrative), with increased emphasis on comparison/contrast, cause and effect, and other forms of the expository essay.
+English 9 is a developmental course in language skills and literary analysis.
+Students will develop skills in the major writing modes (persuasive, expository, descriptive and narrative), with increased emphasis on comparison/contrast, cause and effect, and other forms of the expository essays.
 Students will be expected to improve their writing skills by analyzing their strengths and weaknesses and by following a process approach to writing.
 To expand a student's word knowledge, intense vocabulary building is done regularly.
 Thorough grammar and punctuation instruction is integrated within writing exercises.
 Students will read and analyze examples of each of the major literary genres: short story, drama, nonfiction, poetry, and essays.
-Novels are read in class and independently and are analyzed for character, content, and style.
+Novels are read in class and independently and are analyzed for character, content and style.

-107 HONORS ENGLISH 9
+107 HONORS ENGLISH 9 6 credits

-Honors English 9 is an advanced course in language skills and literary analysis that centers on the theme of "The Hero's Journey".
+Honors English 9 is an advanced course in language skills and literary analysis.
 Students will develop clarity in their writing, especially in developing coherence of sentences, paragraphs, and multi-paragraph essays as well as increasing their vocabulary skills and knowledge.
 Grammar and punctuation will be taught in an intensive review; however, it is assumed that the basics of English grammar, usage, and punctuation have been mastered.
 Students will read a variety of fiction and nonfiction literature to foster the student understanding and appreciation of traditional and contemporary works, especially in deepening the student's insights and literary analysis.
 Students will be expected to do extensive independent reading and writing.
 Outside reading is required.
-Prerequisite: A grade of "B" or above in Grade 8 English, teacher recommendation, and a score of "Meets Expectations" on the Grade 9 English Placement Exam.
+Prerequisite: A grade of "B" or above in Grade 8 English, teacher recommendation and a score of "Meets Expectations" on the Grade 9 English Placement Exam.

-153 ENGLISH 10
+153 ENGLISH 10 6 credits

-This course will concentrate in depth on major literary works, short stories, and a variety of poems and poets examining the theme, "Coming of Age".
+This course will concentrate in depth on major literary works, short stories and a variety of poems and poets.
 Literature will be read independently and discussed in class.
 Students will concentrate on analytical writing and learn to understand the use of literary terms, including symbolism, metaphor, and characterization.
-Students will be expected to write a variety of essays, many of which will focus on comprehension of a short story, poem, or novel.
+Students will be expected to write a variety of essays, many of which will focus on comprehension of a short story, poem or novel.
 In order to increase word knowledge, intense vocabulary building will be practiced on a regular basis.
 An understanding of correct grammar and punctuation will be learned through regular written assignments.

-154 HONORS ENGLISH 10
+154 HONORS ENGLISH 10 6 credits

-Thiscourse examines the theme, "Coming of Age" through a variety of short stories, poems, plays, and novels for critical analysis and discussion.
+This is a genre-based course in which students will study a variety of short stories, poems, plays, and novels for critical analysis and discussion.
 Course content will focus on interpreting literature beyond the literal level, and students will be expected to apply appropriate literary terminology.
 In conjunction with the reading, the writing focus will emphasize the development and support of a thesis statement in literary analysis.
-Students will also continue to receive instruction in the various writing modes (persuasive, expository, descriptive, and narrative) and in the writing process.
+Students will also continue to receive instruction in the various writing modes (persuasive, expository, descriptive and narrative) and in the writing process.
 Grammar, punctuation, and usage are integrated into writing instruction with particular attention given to revision and editing.
-Vocabulary will be emphasized both within the context of the readings and through vocabulary lessons and practice.
+Vocabulary will be emphasized both within the context of the readings and through vocabulary lessons and practices.
 Outside reading is required.
 Prerequisite: A grade of "C" or above in Honors English 9 or an "A-"or above in English 9.

-155 ENGLISH 11
+155 ENGLISH 11 6 credits